avadev/Avalara-SDK-Ruby/docs/EInvoicing/V1/SubscriptionsApi.md

 opts = {
   x_correlation_id: 'x_correlation_id_example', # String | A unique identifier for tracking the request and its response
   x_avalara_client: 'x_avalara_client_example', # String | Client application identification
-  top: 56, # Integer | The number of items to include in the result.
+  top: 8.14, # Float | The number of items to include in the result.
-  skip: 56, # Integer | The number of items to skip in the result.
+  skip: 8.14, # Float | The number of items to skip in the result.
   count: true, # Boolean | Whether to include the total count of records in the result.
   count_only: true # Boolean | Whether to return only the count of records, without the list of records.
 }